If you came directly to this page you may wish to read an introduction to this section first.

 (left) Romanesque bell tower; (centre) detail showing the structure of the Carolingian bell tower; (right) upper section of the bell tower

 The Abbots of Farfa sided with the German emperors in the Investiture Controversy, but in 1122, at the Concordat of Worms, Emperor Henry V acknowledged the right of Pope Calixtus II to appoint the abbots of Farfa.
-This led to the decline of the abbey which was obliged to pay a substantial part of its revenues to the Papal Treasury.
+This led to the decline of the abbey which had to transfer a substantial part of its revenues to the Papal Treasury.

 In 1421 Pope Martin V assigned the abbey and its many properties in commendam (commandry) to the Orsini, who had many fiefdoms near Farfa such as Vicovaro and Morlupo.
-They retained control of the abbey for more than a century and they gave it most of its current appearance, chiefly owing to Cardinal Giovanni Battista Orsini, who entirely rebuilt the church.
+They retained control of the abbey for more than a century and they gave it most of its current appearance, chiefly owing to Cardinal Giovanni Battista Orsini, who was appointed abbot in 1482.

 Details of the fašade: (left) portal with the coat of arms of Cardinal Giovanni Battista Orsini; (right-above) fragments of two ancient sarcophagi: that to the left is Early Christian; that to the right pagan; (right-below) a lion which stood at the entrance of the medieval church and was eventually relocated to the top of the fašade and detail of the portal and of the 1546 wooden door